 - Our launch of a new Migration Service where we handle all of the visa sponsoring application processes for companies as a managed service.
 The client can instruct us online, see the status of their visa applications at any time and we provide engaging useful forms to collect information from applicants quickly and easily.
 It provides a low cost, tailored service experience, enhanced by the use of technology.

 - Our COVID-19 Stimulus Assistance app, where we have codified our knowledge around the Australian and state government stimulus packages to help our clients quickly assess what help they can get from the stimulus packages.
-We published this application in days of the information becoming available and it is constantly updated.
+We publish this application within days of the information becoming available with constant updates.
 We are extending it shortly to commercial tenants to help them assess if they can benefit from the government code of conduct provisions for landlord/tenant negotiations.

 - We worked with our self insurer clients to co-create a new application that assesses common law potential for workplace incidents, then guides employers on what information they should capture at the time of the incident in order to defend against a potential claim.
 This application has the potential to reduce the legal cost of defending these claims for our clients and dramatically reduce the time to settle a claim.

 The firm maintains an initiative called Frank — a dedicated start-up practice which supports entrepreneurs with practical, responsive business solutions.
 Tell us more about this.

 Frank is Hall & Wilcox’s dedicated startup practice.
 Frank supports entrepreneurs with practical, responsive business solutions.
 The startup practice includes Frank Lab, a six-month accelerator program that offers free legal support, networking opportunities and other assistance to selected startups.

 We launched our second Frank Lab cohort in early March, just before the full ramifications of COVID-19 disruption hit.
 We are looking at ways to ensure these startup businesses are supported during a time when startups and SMEs are most vulnerable.